nspcc-dev/neofs-spec/06-blockchain/03-subnet.md

 func RemoveNodeAdmin(subnetID []byte, adminKey interop.PublicKey)
 ```

 RemoveNodeAdmin removes node administrator from the specified subnetwork\.
-Must be called by subnet owner only\.
+Must be called by the subnet owner only\.

 ##### RemoveUser